RSS-777/Orders_Products/README.md

 ⚠️ The project is in a **test implementation state**.
 Some features (e.g., localization, themes, advanced admin panel, tests) can still be further developed, but the core functionality is fully working.

-> 🔹 **Note:** I went beyond just the frontend and implemented the backend as well, because I enjoy having control over both sides and seeing the full process of the application.

 ---

 ## Live site
 Working web application: [Go to the website](https://test-project.if.ua)

 ---

 ## Technologies